News & Media - Adara Group

 Dignified menstruation: A Q&A with our CEO

 Lockdowns, closed borders, shuttered businesses – the COVID-19 pandemic is having far-reaching consequences for many people.
 And yet while the pandemic has changed many things about life as we know it, there are some things that remain unchanged.
+The importance of dignified menstruation is one of these things.

 An estimated 1.8 billion people menstruate, and this has not stopped because of the pandemic.
 They still require menstrual materials, safe access to toilets, soap, water, and private spaces.
 Just as periods continue, so does our work supporting girls, women and all people who menstruate.